dopedao/RYO/README.md

     - StarkNet.
 An Ethereum L2 rollup with:
         - L1 for data availability
         - State transitions executed by validity proofs that the EVM checks.

-Basics:

-- Try to increase your inventory by swapping assets with NPC dealers.
-    - 19 cities with 4 districts each.
-Each district has a
-- Try to dethrone the local drug lord with a hand-crafted battler.
-    - Each city has a drug lord who takes a cut from each trade.
-    - Drug lords a appointed by battle (king of the hill).

-## Why

-For fun.
-The game state of this shared calculator game cannot be falsified, what dynamics does this produce?

-Some dynamics may evolve around:

-- The market is transparent and opportunities openly visible.
-- Probabalistic events cause chaos and shake up the market.
-- Submitted drug lord battlers must take into account the current drug lord stats, but also defend against future challengers.

 ## System architecture